How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners may harm pipes and the surrounding environment.
+- Chemical drain cleaners could harm pipes and the environment.

-Method 1 Method 1: Bake Soda and Vinegar
+Method 1 Method 1: Making a cake with baking Soda and Vinegar

-Step 1: Gather Your Materials
+Step 1.
+Gather Your Materials

-To start take the following steps:
+To begin, gather the following items:

 - Baking soda